SMA Treatment Delay FAQ

 Apitegromab from Scholar Rock

 On September 23, 2025, Scholar Rock announced that the U.S. Food and Drug Administration (FDA) has delayed the approval with a Complete Response Letter (CRL) for the apitegromab Biologics License Application (BLA) for the treatment of people living with spinal muscular atrophy (SMA).
-To read Scholar Rock's full community statement, please click here.
+To read Scholar Rock's initial community statement, please click here.
+To read Scholar Rock's updated community statement as of 10/29/25, please click here.

 Below are answers from Scholar Rock addressing initial questions from the SMA community.